-- Twin Cities Campus vehicles are to be inspected by the Fleet Services Maintenance Shop or a certified mechanic.
-All applicable vehicles must be inspected.
-Inspection documentation must be on file in Fleet Services on the Twin Cities Campus prior to license tabs being issued in February of every even numbered year.
+- Twin Cities campus vehicles are to be inspected by the Fleet Services Maintenance Shop or a certified mechanic.
+All applicable vehicles are subject to inspection.
+Inspection documentation is submitted to Fleet Services on the Twin Cities campus prior to license tabs being issued in February of even-numbered years.

-- Vehicles not passing inspection will not be licensed, and may not be driven until specified repairs have been completed.
+- Vehicles not passing inspection will not be licensed and may not be driven until specified repairs have been completed.

 - New license tabs will not be issued for vehicles that do not pass inspection or have no inspection report on file.